Most of us strive for it but never fully attain it because we’re human and because the idea of perfection is so intangible.

 Life in the Puget Sound region where we were living was getting frenetic and overcrowded so we sold our house in the spring of 2017, bought a travel trailer, and hit the road.
 We felt squeezed out like too much jelly on a sandwich so we set out to find a new slice of paradise in the rural regions of Washington state.

 The national forest and anywhere else we were allowed to camp became our home for three months as we cruised the real estate websites for property.
 In September we found a few acres of land near the Idaho and Canadian borders in eastern Washington that was just right.

 It was three and a half miles from the nearest Walmart and tucked into the foothills of the Huckleberry Mountain Range.
 At the time, there was one neighbor nearby with nothing else between us and the surrounding mountains.
 The property was undeveloped and had been unoccupied for seventy years.

 Moving onto raw land means you’re on your own.
-You become the engineer, contractor, electrician (yeah, sure), and if something breaks, repairman for everything you depend on to live.
+You become the engineer, contractor, electrician, and if something breaks, repairman for everything you depend on to live.
 We had to figure some things out.

 At first, we got our water from the city standpipe then found out they close it in the winter.
 Luckily, by that time, we’d discovered natural springs on our property.
 For power we used a gas generator.
-The following autumn, we installed solar but couldn’t use it until the next summer.
+The following autumn, we installed solar and it’s been a love/hate relationship ever since.